Fukushima worker dies after falling into water storage tank

-TOKYO A worker at Japan's destroyed Fukushima Daiichi nuclear power plant died on Tuesday after falling inside a water storage tank, the latest in a spate of industrial accidents at the site of the March 2011 nuclear disaster, the world's worst since Chernobyl.
+TOKYO Jan 20 A worker at Japan's destroyed Fukushima nuclear power plant died on Tuesday after falling inside a water storage tank, the latest in a spate of industrial accidents at the site of the March 2011 nuclear disaster, the world's worst since Chernobyl.

 An unnamed laborer in his 50s working for construction company Hazama Ando Corp. on Monday fell into a 10-metre-high (33 feet) water storage tank he had been inspecting.
 The tank was empty at the time and the worker died on Tuesday after being taken to a local hospital, said Tokyo Electric.

-The worker was taken to a nearby hospital by helicopter this morning, the plant operator said, adding he was not exposed to radiation.

-Fukushima Daini is located some 15 kms (9.32 miles) to the south of the destroyed Fukushima Daiichi plant.
-The complex has served as a hub for companies and workers involved in the cleanup of the Fukushima Daiichi plant.

-Tokyo Electric has been widely criticised for its handling of the cleanup of the ruined Fukushima nuclear plant.
+Tokyo Electric has been widely criticised for its handling of the cleanup.
 Until last year it struggled to contain leaks of radioactive water from hastily built tanks at the site, and it has repeatedly promised to improve working conditions.

 Most workers inside the plant are contract laborers hired by multiple layers of construction companies.
 A Reuters investigation in 2013 found widespread labor abuses, including workers who said their pay was skimmed and that there was little scrutiny of working conditions at the plant.